 Hypersensitivity pneumonitis is a syndrome of cough, dyspnea, and fatigue caused by sensitization and subsequent hypersensitivity to environmental (frequently occupational) antigens.
 Acute, subacute, and chronic forms exist; all are characterized by acute interstitial inflammation and development of granulomas and fibrosis with long-term exposure.
 Diagnosis is based on a combination of history, physical examination, imaging tests, bronchoalveolar lavage, and biopsy.
 Short-term treatment is with corticosteroids; long-term treatment is antigen avoidance.

 Over 300 antigens have been identified as triggers for hypersensitivity pneumonitis, although farming, birds, and water contamination account for about 75% of cases.
-Antigens are commonly categorized by type and occupation (see see Examples of Hypersensitivity Pneumonitis); farmer's lung, caused by inhalation of hay dust containing thermophilic actinomycetes, is the prototype.
+Antigens are commonly categorized by type and occupation (see Table 5: Examples of Hypersensitivity Pneumonitis); farmer's lung, caused by inhalation of hay dust containing thermophilic actinomycetes, is the prototype.
 Substantial overlap exists between hypersensitivity pneumonitis and chronic bronchitis in farmers, in whom chronic bronchitis is far more common, occurs independently of smoking status, is linked to thermophilic actinomycete exposure, and leads to findings similar to those of hypersensitivity pneumonitis on diagnostic testing.

 |PrintOpen table in new window